emqx/emqx-docs/en_US/rule/rule-example.md

 Fill in the parameters required by the action:

-Four parameters is required by action "Data to DynamoDB":
+Four parameters are required by action "Data to DynamoDB":

 1).
 DynamoDB Table.
 Here set it to "mqtt_msg".